sahalhes/flowpilot/README.md

 # FlowPilot

 FlowPilot is an AI-driven automation platform that enables users to integrate and control Pica connections and custom agents seamlessly.
-It supports ElevenLabs voice agents and works with Pica and Lovable to provide intelligent automation solutions.
+It supports ElevenLabs voice agents and works with Pica and also with custom workflow to provide intelligent automation solutions.

 ## Features
 - **Custom AI Agents**: Use Pica or integrate your own AI agents.